There are so many stories around sex, it's hard to know what to believe. Find out about the facts - it's t

 13: Not all gay men have anal sex.

-15: Help is available if you need it.
+15: Help for sexual problems is available if you need it.

 Find out where to get help when sex goes wrong.